-In this article, Nicolas Schwenck, Portfolio Manager of eFlow Partnering, and Michael Hahn, Vice President of eFlow Partnering & Strategy, both of PARI Pharma, summarize the critical success factors for bringing a new vibrating membrane nebulizer for a drug-device combination product to the market.
+In this article, Michael Hahn, Vice President of eFlow Partnering & Strategy, and Nicolas Schwenck, former Portfolio Manager of eFlow Partnering, both of PARI Pharma, summarize the critical success factors for bringing a new vibrating membrane nebulizer for a drug-device combination product to the market.
 They highlight opportunities and pitfalls – starting from the evaluation phase, through the development phase, and finally during commercialization.

 In the business of developing new drug products for inhalation, one obvious fact is the necessity of a device which aerosolizes the drug formulation so that it can be transported and deposited into the lung.
 This implies a decision on the device type and technology.